Review of the Album "Abigail" by Danish Vocalist King Diamond

 About the Second Studio Album by King Diamond Called Abigail

 After some thought as to whether to review another album by famous Danish vocalist King Diamond, the album "Abigail" released in 1987 is the second chapter in the King Diamond solo journey apart from his then main band Mercyful Fate.
 Abigail is a fully concept album that has a story to it.
 It revolves around a girl named Abigail and a young couple who are Mariam Natias and Jonathan La’Fey.
+Abigail is the follow-up album to Fatal Portrait which had come out the year before.

 Abigail is a Historical Musical Album That Covers Two Different Centuries